azerothcore/mod-chat-transmitter/README.md

 The module main job is to allow a connection between worldserver and your discord bot.

+This guide was made for and tested on a Windows 10 machine.

 ## Requirements

 You will need to have: [mod-eluna](https://github.com/azerothcore/mod-eluna) alongside this module into your AzerothCore Modules and Server.